-• starts stammering

-- cries themselves to sleep at night or has nightmares - becomes aggressive, disruptive or unreasonable - is bullying other people or siblings - stops eating - attempts or threatens suicide or runs away.
+- starts stammering - cries themselves to sleep at night or has nightmares - becomes aggressive, disruptive or unreasonable - is bullying other children or siblings - stops eating - attempts or threatens suicide or runs away.

 These signs and behaviours may indicate other problems, but bullying should be considered a possibility and should be investigated.
-Bullying can be a result of discrimination, bullying because of discrimination occurs when bullying is motivated by a prejudice against certain people or groups of people.
+Bullying because of any form of discrimination Bullying because of discrimination occurs when bullying is motivated by a prejudice against certain people or groups of people.
 This may be because of their gender, age, race, nationality, ethnic origin, religion or belief, sexual orientation, gender reassignment, disability or ability.

-Generally, these forms of bullying looks like other sorts of bullying, but in particular it can include:
+Generally, these forms of bullying look like other sorts of bullying, but it can include: